-- Accept animals who's owners have passed away
+- Accept animals whose owners have passed away

-- Accept surrender animals who's owners are moving and cannot take them.
-Note that you NEED TO CALL before you bring your animal to us, as we need to make sure we have space for your pet.
+- Accept animals who's owners are moving and cannot take them.
+Note: You NEED TO CALL before you bring your animal to us, as we need to make sure we have space for your pet.
 If we are full, you will be placed on a wait-list

-- Educate the public on humane treatment of animals.
-We can even come to your school or club to speak on the topic
+- Educate the public on the humane treatment of animals.
+We can even come to your school or club to speak on the topic.
+Just ask us!

-- Participate in OSPCA education and awareness programs ex.
+- Participate in Ontario SPCA education and awareness programs ex.
 No Hot Pets,

 Have a Pet?
 Get a Vet! etc.

 - Employ a visitation program with our adoptable cats to various long-term care facilities within the City of Kawartha Lakes

 - Provide access to an in-shelter Pet Food Bank.
 For more information, click here!

 Cat - $280 Dog - $390